Advice to a Friend on Choosing a Mistress: Censorship

-The Mistress letter was not the only document by Franklin that later generations censored.
+The letter is not the only document by Franklin that was later censored.
 The bawdy portion of Franklin's writing was accepted during his own era.
-Although the Mistress letter was not published during his lifetime, Franklin's public works include an essay called "Fart Proudly".
-A passage from his Autobiography describes an unsuccessful attempt to seduce a friend's mistress.
+Although the letter was not published during his lifetime, Franklin's public works include an essay called "Fart Proudly".
+A passage from his autobiography describes an unsuccessful attempt to seduce a friend's mistress.
 As John Semonche observes in Censoring Sex: A Historical Journey Through American Media, the autobiography was widely read during the 19th century because of its moral lessons, but the passage about the failed seduction was variously altered or deleted entirely.
 The Mistress letter was omitted from 19th century publications of Franklin's works, and by some accounts it was singled out for suppression.

 This censorship occurred both informally and under law.
 The first state to enact obscenity legislation was Vermont in 1821.
 During the following decades every state except New Mexico adopted similar laws.
 Then the Comstock Act of 1873 made it a federal crime to circulate "obscene, lewd, and/or lascivious" material through the mail.

-Although Franklin had mistresses throughout his life (including one still-unknown mistress who bore his only son William Franklin), such circumstances were incompatible with patriotic sensibilities a century afterward.
-Amy Beth Werbel opines bluntly:
+Although Franklin had mistresses throughout his life (including one still-unknown mistress who bore William Franklin, his only son who survived to adulthood), such circumstances were incompatible with patriotic sensibilities a century afterward.
+Amy Beth Werbel opines:

 At a time when America was scant one hundred years old, Benjamin Franklin was an important part of its founding mythology.
 Some Americans felt it their patriotic duty to hide the fact that the conqueror of electricity and continental congressman was also a raunchy (and probably unfaithful) lout.